-Under California employment law, employers may not engage in workplace retaliation against employees who
+Under California employment law, your company may not engage in workplace retaliation against you for

-- oppose, complain about or participate in an investigation of workplace harassment or employment discrimination,2
+- opposing, complaining about or participating in an investigation of workplace harassment or employment discrimination,2

-- request reasonable accommodations for a disability or their religious beliefs,3 or
+- requesting reasonable accommodations for a disability or their religious beliefs,3 or

-- file or assist in a "qui tam" lawsuit under the California False Claims Act.4
+- filing or assisting in a “qui tam” lawsuit under the California False Claims Act.4

-Below, our California labor law attorneys discuss the following topics:
+Below, our California labor and employment law attorneys discuss the following topics:

-- 4. False Claims Act (Qui Tam) Workplace Retaliation
+- 4. How does the False Claims Act (Qui Tam) protect me?

 The basic legal definition of workplace retaliation in California is: